DETAILED ACTION

 classifying the trip based on the plurality of features; and

-triggering, based on the classification of the trip, an action at the mobile device, wherein the action facilitates at least one of provision of content or a mobile device service.
+triggering, based on the classification of the trip, an action at the mobile device;

 Claim 13 recites abstract limitations, including those bolded below:

-A method for classification of vehicle trip transportation modality,
+A method for classification of vehicle trip transportation modality, comprising:

 receiving a trip dataset comprising location data collected with a location sensor of a mobile user device;

-determining a dynamic time warping [DTW] similarity score for the candidate transit route and the trip dataset, wherein the set of features comprises the DTW similarity score;
+determining a dynamic time warping (DTW) similarity score for the candidate transit route and the trip dataset, wherein the set of features comprises the DTW similarity score;

-based on the set of features, and the DTW similarity score, classifying the vehicle trip as a transit trip; and
+the DTW similarity score, classifying a vehicle trip as a transit trip; and

-triggering, based on the classification of the vehicle trip as a transit trip, an action at the mobile user device, wherein the action facilitates at least one of provision of content or a mobile device service.
+triggering, based on the classification of the vehicle trip as the transit trip, an action at the mobile user device;

 These limitations, as drafted, are a process that, under its broadest reasonable

-paper, and therefore recite mental processes.
+interpretation, cover performance of the limitations in the mind, or by a human using pen and paper, and therefore recite mental processes.
 More specifically, as there is no recitation of a processing structure (i.e. processor, etc.) for executing the method steps, nothing in the claim element precludes the aforementioned steps from practically being performed in the human mind, or by a human using pen and paper. (i.e. determining...,, generating,…, and classifying,… etc.).
 Examiner notes that the mere recitation of a generic computer would not take the claim out of the mental process grouping.
 Thus, the claim recites an abstract idea.

 If the claim recites a judicial exception in step 2A Prong One , the claim requires further analysis in step 2A Prong Two.
 In step 2A Prong Two, examiners evaluate whether the claim recites additional elements that integrate the exception into a practical application of that exception.